How to Plan Your Open Office

 Thinking about a new look and layout for your office or burgeoning small business?
 You might be considering an open-plan office design, which can save space and be a less expensive option than a more traditional office design.
-It’s a commonly held belief that bringing the team closer together also could spark collaboration and improved teamwork.
-But an open office design may bring distractions and impact productivity if you don’t consider your employees, the type of work they do and what kind of setting they need to be effective.
+It’s a commonly held belief that bringing the team closer together also could spark collaboration and improve teamwork.
+But before you start deconstructing those cubicle walls, plan for potential new distractions and understand what your employees need to be productive.

 Choosing new office furniture can be a significant investment as well.
 Before you decide on a new configuration, consider whether the proposed design will suit your team, your office culture, the clients you serve and the type of business you run.
 Following are some key questions to help ensure you choose a design that works for your company.

 Think about the types of employees you have, the type of work they are doing and their work styles.
-You want to create an environment where your employees can be productive and do their best work.
+You want to create an environment where your employees can be productive and do their best work – both individually and collaboratively.

 Remember, what works for a tech company or flower shop might not be right for a healthcare organization, where patient confidentiality is important.
-A start-up culture is different than a more established company setting, and the extent to which employees need to collaborate should be considered.
+The extent to which employees need to collaborate should be considered.
 Other space considerations include the need for meeting spaces, video and teleconferencing activities, storage requirements, lighting needs and whether phone calls or other tasks require privacy.

 What Are the Potential Distractions?